 The parent/guardian of the student must be consulted and support any application to a district program, prior to the completion of an application.
 It is recommended that parent(s)/guardian(s) are familiarized with the placement before agreeing to the application (e.g., a visit to the proposed placement).
-Schools submit application packages with all required documentation to a Placement Committee for new applicants and for students moving from elementary to secondary school for the following district based programs:
+Schools submit application packages with all required documentation to a Placement Committee for new applicants.

-- District Autism Classrooms (primary, junior, intermediate & secondary) - Behaviour Learning Centre (elementary & secondary) - Learning Disability Support Program (junior)
+- District Autism Classrooms (primary, junior, intermediate) - Behaviour Learning Centre (elementary & secondary) - Learning Disability Support Program (junior)

-Placement decisions are made by the Placement Committee which may consist of administrators, teachers and Educational Services staff.
+Placement decisions are made by the Placement Committee which may consist of administrators and Educational Services staff.